Cary Joji Fukunaga's unrealized projects: Napoleon TV miniseries

 After True Detective aired, Fukunaga was hired to adapt and direct Stanley Kubrick's unmade Napoleon film as a Steven Spielberg-produced 6-hour miniseries for HBO.
 At the time, David Leland was to adapt Kubrick's feature script and research materials.
 Fukunaga confirmed the reports in 2018, saying that he was researching at the library in Kubrick's St Albans home, and spending lots of time with his surviving family members.
 In 2021, Fukunaga updated that "We've got all the scripts of the episodes now and we're getting ready to see where the next stage is on it.
 So it's happening."

 The Alienist TV series

 Fukunaga was originally slated to direct the 2018 TNT TV series The Alienist.
 He spent a year and a half adapting Caleb Carr's story, only to leave after 18 months as a result of budgeting and scheduling problems.
 Fukunaga was replaced by Jakob Verbruggen, retaining a "created by" credit and remained as an executive producer.

-Christodora miniseries

-On August 3, 2016, Fukunaga was attached to produce the television series adaptation of Tim Murphy’s novel Christodora, with Ira Sachs directing and writing the miniseries with Mauricio Zacharias at Paramount Television.